 MDC Joins National Push To Get Dreamers Into College Miami Dade College has long supported undocumented teens, who were brought to the U.S. as children, who now live here illegally and want to go to college.

 House Passes Bill That OKs In-State Tuition For Citizen Kids Of ImmigrantsOn Friday, the House approved a bill that would guarantee in-state tuition rates for children who are U.S. citizens but whose parents are undocumented immigrants.

 Experts Warn Of Deferred-Action ScammersImmigration experts estimate nearly 70,000 South Floridians qualify for the President’s Deferred Action plan, allowing illegal immigrants brought to the U.S. as children to work and study for two years.

-The nightmare is officially over for “The Dreamers.”
+Children Of Illegal Immigrants Can Now Apply To Stay In U.S.The nightmare is officially over for “The Dreamers.”
 Beginning Wednesday children who were brought to the U.S. illegally by their parents can officially apply to the U.S. Citizenship and Immigration Services (USCIS) for a two year deferment from being deported.